Home

 Comments

 Comments let you attach discussion to specific text in a document without changing the document's main content.
-They are useful for review, feedback, editorial notes, and collaborative conversation.
+They are useful for review, feedback, editorial notes, and collaborative discussion.

 This capability also provides an interface between collaborators using those formats and AI agents working in Stencila.
 Collaborators can leave requests as comments in Microsoft Word or Google Docs, and agents can respond in the same threads to explain changes they made, answer questions, or report what action they took.